-This free crochet summer baby hat is one of those projects that looks impressive but works up quickly — the whole thing is double crochet in the round, with a simple brim that curls outward to shade tiny faces from the sun.
+This free crochet summer baby hat is one of those projects that looks impressive but works up surprisingly quickly — the whole thing is double crochet in the round, which means it moves fast.
+The brim is shaped with gradual increases over three rounds so it flares outward naturally and gives great sun coverage without any complicated technique.

 It’s lightweight, breathable, and very easy to customise.
-Work it in white cotton for a classic look, dusty rose for a soft feminine feel, or any colour you like — the simple shape lets the yarn do the talking.
-A small flower or button embellishment on the side makes it feel extra special as a gift.
+Work it in white cotton for a classic timeless look, dusty rose for a soft feminine feel, sage green for a nature-inspired nursery vibe, or any colour you like — the simple shape lets the yarn do the talking.
+A small crocheted flower, a button, or a folded ribbon bow on the side makes it feel extra special as a baby shower gift.

 What Yarn Is Best For A Crochet Summer Baby Hat?